 Rubber Tree Plant Information

 Native to South-East Asia, the rubber tree grows on the edge of tropical rain forests.
 It can grow up to 30 m high in its native conditions.
-However, when you grow rubber tree indoors as a houseplant it only reaches 2-3 m high. *You can grow rubber tree outdoors in USDA Zones 9 – 11.
+However, when you grow rubber tree indoors as a houseplant, it only grows up to 2 m tall. *You can grow rubber tree outdoors in USDA Zones 9 – 11.

 Rubber tree plant care is easy, which makes it a very popular houseplant.
 It survives even in poorly lit areas, though with slow growth.